tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 #### Rotation problem
-We will fix this by adding a function to switch off and on the ability to rotate the camera with the mouse.
+We will fix this by adding a function to switch the ability to rotate the camera with the mouse on and off.

 To do this, we will need to expand the `player_camera_3d.gd` script with the following "public" **function**, a **new bool variable** so that we know if we should rotate or not, and a rotation **check**:
 ```GDScript